Skip to Content

 Philodendron birkin is a Medium-sized Houseplant

-When your Philodendron birkin is young, it’ll be small enough to set upon your desktop at home or even in the office, but it will grow bigger relatively quickly.
+When your Philodendron birkin is young, it’ll be small enough to set on your desktop at home or even in the office, but it will grow bigger relatively quickly.

 Young Philodendron Birkin is small enough to be placed on your home or office desktop